Gertrude Elles: Personal life

-Gertrude Elles was born on October 8, 1872.
-She was the youngest of six children.
-Every year the Elles family would travel to the Morenish Estate near Killen to hunt.
-The young Gertrude fell in love with Scotland, especially the Highlands, during these family vacations.
+Gertrude Elles was born on 8 October 1872.
+She was the youngest of six children and growing up was given the nickname "G" by her family.
+She was spoken of quite highly by the people around her and was described as having a wide range of love for music and always growing her knowledge of the world.
+Every year, the Elles family would travel to the Morenish Estate near Killen to hunt grouse.
+During these family vacations, the young Gertrude fell in love with Scotland, especially the Highlands.
 Elles' love for geology evolved through exploration of the outdoors, museum visits, and fieldtrips.
-Her first introduction to a formal education in geology were classes she took in 1887 at Wimbledon High School which she attended.
-Dr. Elles' adult life is marked by her dedication to the contribution of knowledge to the field of Geology.
-She was a trailblazer for women in field and an influential model for young female researchers.
-Her work accrued international acclaim in her lifetime and beyond it.
+Her interests allowed her to bond with family members such as her nephew whom she showed evidence of mechanical weathering by plants too along Moine Thrust.
+Elles' first introduction into geology as a formal practice was within her courses she took at Wimbledon High School which she attended from 1887 to 1891.
+According to the Wimbledon High Digital archive in 1897 Volume No.2 Issue 9, Elles visited Sweden in 1896 by "steamer boat" and ported in Gothenburg, from there she traveled to Lund, Scania.
+While there she stayed with a non-English speaker and began to expand her Swedish vocabulary.
+Life in Lund differed from her experiences in England, such as meals being at 9am, 3pm and 8pm, greetings before dining, and the absence of outdoor extra-curriculars due to the cold weather.
+Dr. Elles' adult life is marked by her dedication to contributing knowledge to the field of geology.
+She was a trailblazer for women in the field and an influential model for young female researchers.
+Her work accrued international acclaim in her lifetime and beyond.
 Dr. Elles remained unmarried but maintained a connection to her family and visited frequently in Scotland.
 In the last 35 years of her life she became increasingly deaf.
 She moved back to Scotland, where she died in 1960.